raja21068/ReplyWise-Local/README.md

 - Groq
 - Local fallback

-If an API limit is hit, it falls back safely.
+If an API limit or provider error happens, it falls back safely.

 </td>
 <td width="50%">